danillouz/dans.garden/content/Computer networks/Nagle's algorithm.md

 For example, sending 1 byte of data over the network results in a 41 bytes packet (20 bytes for TCP and 20 bytes for IPv4 headers).

-This is called the "small-packet problem" and happens in telnet sessions, where every single character is sent over the network as it's typed.
+This is called the "small-packet problem" and for example happens in telnet sessions, where every single character is sent over the network as it's typed.

 Especially over a slow network, sending many small packets like that can lead to network congestion.